holochain/docs-pages/src/pages/concepts/2_application_architecture.md

 2. One or more zomes are bundled into a **DNA**, which is like a microservice that defines all the rules for a given network.
 3. A DNA comes alive as a **cell** bound to an agent ID, running on behalf of a participant.
 4. One or more cells are slotted into roles in a **hApp**, which makes up an application's back end.
-5. A participant's **conductor** hosts the hApps she uses, mediating local and network access to them and executig their code.
+5. A participant's **conductor** hosts the hApps she uses, mediating local and network access to them and executing their code.
 6. The participant's **clients** access the hApp via the conductor's local RPC interface, while the conductor also allows the hApp to communicate with other participants' cells that belong to the same networks.

 ## Key takeaways